-This is the U.S. initial public offering of shares of common stock of MaxCyte, Inc. We are offering shares of our common stock.
+This is the U.S. initial public offering of shares of common stock of MaxCyte, Inc. We are offering 12,000,000 shares of our common stock.

 Prior to this offering, there has been no public market for our common stock in the United States.
-It is currently estimated that the public offering price for our common stock will be between and per share.
-We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "MXCT."
+It is currently estimated that the public offering price for our common stock will be between \$11.50 and \$13.50 per share.
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "MXCT."
 Our common stock trades on AIM, a market operated by the London Stock Exchange, under the symbols "MXCT" and "MXCN."
 We will apply to list the shares of common stock being offered by this prospectus on the AIM market.
-The last reported sale price of our common stock on the AIM market on , 2021 was £ per share, or approximately \$ per share based on the noon buying rate for British pounds sterling of £1.00 = \$ on , 2021.
+The last reported sale price of our common stock on the AIM market on July 23, 2021 was £10.00 per share, or approximately \$13.79 per share based on the noon buying rate for British pounds sterling of £1.00 = \$1.3785 on July 16, 2021.